Marong

 Table Chart PROFILE FAQ

-Marong features high concentrations of family households, with a median household size of 3.0 people
+Marong features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 85.3% of all households, including 47.3% couples with children, 29.2% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 14.7%, with lone person households at 13.9% and group households comprising 1.5%.
-The median household size is 3.0 people.
+Non-family households comprise the remaining 14.7%, with lone person households at 13.9% and group households accounting for 1.5%.
+The median household size is 3.0 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households